Integration & setup

 Assets download endpoint

-To ensure the assets become available in the response, the "Use in heads-up file" setting must be enabled on the format level.
-All admin users can perform this action in the Adhese UI.
+To ensure that the assets are included in the response, the 'Use in heads-up file' setting must be enabled at format level.
+This action can be performed by all admin users in the Adhese UI.

 https://headsup-[customer].adhese.org/api/headsup/download-list/sl[positioncode]